 Researchers from Stanford University believe that this sort of genetic testing gives athletes valuable information that can be used to prevent injuries and increase their competitive edge.

 Genetic information is also valuable for amateur athletes.
-It’s good to know if you’re at a higher risk of suffering ankle injuries or a shoulder injury before joining a recreational basketball or tennis league.
+It’s good to know if you’re at a higher risk of suffering a hip injury, ankle injury, or shoulder injury before joining a recreational basketball or tennis league.
+A fan of squash?
+Discover your risk for a wrist injury!
+Besides that, your genes can tell you how to train to perform even better and impress your friends next year.

 We’ll focus on genetic factors that influence soft tissue injury risk as most common injuries affect soft tissues - muscles, tendons, ligaments, and nerves.
 We’ll also take a look at muscle fatigue and post-exercise recovery.
 In case you were wondering, we won’t talk about bone fractures as that would open a whole new chapter discussing mineral structure, illnesses, stress fractures, etc.